History of St. Mary's Church (Dedham, Massachusetts): Construction of the new church

 In 1867, a house was purchased on High Street by Father John Brennan and was converted into a rectory.
 Plans were then made for a new church to be constructed at this location.
 The larger part of the church lot was purchased after Johnson's arrival in 1878.
-In February 1880, it was announced that A.W.
-Nickerson, a Protestant who had business in Boston, had paid off the parish's $800 debt, allowing the congregation to commence work on a new building.
+In February 1880, it was announced that Albert W. Nickerson, a Protestant who had business in Boston, had paid off the parish's $800 debt, allowing the congregation to commence work on a new building.
 This was welcome news, as the parish was bankrupt at the time.